-Mistake #2: You Let Them Forget About You
+Reason #2: You Let Them Forget About You

+Need a better response rate on surveys?
 Reminders work.
 Gently nudge your respondents and partial respondents to complete the survey as the close of your survey draws nearer.
 Take care not to sound overly demanding.

 Use online survey tools that let you automate the reminders to go out at scheduled intervals in order to maximize audience participation.

 Studies suggest that following up can boost your survey response rates from 20-30% to over 85%.
 You wouldn’t want to miss out on such great odds!